andrew/ultimate-awesome/README.md

 - [awesome-cardano](https://github.com/CardanoUmbrella/awesome-cardano) - A curated list of awesome things related to the Cardano project.
 - [awesome-links](https://github.com/CodersCommunity/awesome-links) - Kolekcja przydatnych linków.
 - [fucking-awesome-actions](https://github.com/Correia-jpv/fucking-awesome-actions) - A curated list of awesome actions to use on GitHub.
 With repository stars⭐ and forks🍴.
+- [fucking-awesome-chrome-devtools](https://github.com/correia-jpv/fucking-awesome-chrome-devtools) - Awesome tooling and resources in the Chrome DevTools & DevTools Protocol ecosystem.
+With repository stars⭐ and forks🍴.
 - [fucking-awesome-shell](https://github.com/correia-jpv/fucking-awesome-shell) - A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
 Inspired by awesome-php.
 With repository stars⭐ and forks🍴.
 - [blog](https://github.com/cubxxw/blog) - 环游世界旅游，创业做 AI 产品，一种比较新的方式和理念生活创业，欢迎订阅 RSS
 - [awesome-stable-diffusion-webui](https://github.com/Curated-Awesome-Lists/awesome-stable-diffusion-webui) - A  curated list of awesome resources related to Stable Diffusion WebUI, a browser interface based on Gradio library for Stable Diffusion.